DescriptionImplement your first interactive application.

 For now, your application may just crash (quit with an error message) when the user enters anything other than a whole number.

-Hint: You'll require int to convert a string to an integer, in order to do the * calculation.
+Hint: You'll require the int function to convert a string to an integer, in order to do the * calculation.

 Objective #5: A word of advice1.2 points